Parkinson's Dysbiome Transplant: FMT Study in Mice

 • Colonisation verification: Follow-up testing confirms whether introduced strains successfully settle in the gut.

-For individuals looking to improve their gut health as part of a holistic approach to well-being, personalized probiotics Australia residents can access through services like Gutgutgoose offer a scientific option based on individual microbial profiles rather than generic formulas.
+For individuals looking to improve their gut health as part of a holistic approach to well-being, personalised probiotics Australia residents can access through services like Gutgutgoose offer a scientific option based on individual microbial profiles rather than generic formulas.

 Research Challenges and Future Directions